GegeZZZ/Darby/README.md

 * Add better request authentication
 * Let Darby keep track of bets
 * Add quotes per person that people can add onto
+* Make Darby give points in threads, not in channel